MicrosoftDocs/security/zero-trust/data-compliance-governance-overview.md

 - Protected from internal and external attackers who would profit from its content or the leveraging and extortion of its value (ransomware).
 - Compliant with organization policies and governmental regulations.
-- Governed over time to ensure its protection and compliance and for a planned obsolesence.
+- Governed over time to ensure its protection and compliance and for a planned obsolescence.

 Use these steps in the Zero Trust Rapid Modernization Plan (RaMP) for your data: